Twandalon/13-14-Relational-Modeling/lab-anthony/README.md

 { brewery: 'brewery', location: 'location', founded: 'founded', timestamp - automatically assigned id - automatically assigned }

 brewery and location are required to create a new brewery.

+Beers have the following properties:

+{ name: 'name', style: 'beer style', abv: 'abv', timestamp - automatically assigned id - automatically assigned }

+name and style are required to create a new beer.